yusufbgdd557/My-Recipe-Assistant-Frontend/README.md

-Sure, here's the revised README with a Project Screenshots section:

----

 # My Recipe Assistant Project

 My Recipe Assistant is a web application enhanced with ChatGPT, designed to help you find recipes based on the ingredients you have.
 By entering the ingredients you have available, ChatGPT will suggest a variety of dishes you can cook, making meal planning simple and convenient.